Become a PMF

 - How many applicants apply each year and out of that number, how many are selected as Finalists?

 - How do Finalists learn about possible Federal agency PMF appointment opportunities?
 Where are the positions located?

-- How do Finalists update their on-line resume and/or transcripts for agency hiring officials to obtain?
+- How do Finalists update their resume and/or transcripts for agencies to view?

 - Are applicants who are selected as Finalists guaranteed a Federal job?

 - Do Federal agencies reimburse PMFs for their relocation costs upon appointment?

 - Do Federal agencies provide Student Loan Repayment or Loan Forgiveness for Fellows?

 - I am a veteran student interested in applying to the PMF Program.
 How do I claim veterans' preference and provide supporting documentation?

 - Does Indian Preference apply in the PMF Program?

 - Can I stop in the middle of the online assessment, which is timed and un-proctored, and come back to it at a later time?